ELO Part II: Moment of Truth

+In 1997, the band featured as the subject of the documentary Electric Light Orchestra Part II: Access All Areas, featuring interviews with all six contemporary bandmembers, video footage of the previously-mentioned 1995 Sydney show and music videos for two original Part II compositions, Troyer's "All Fall Down" and Bates' "Ain't Necessarily So".

 Later career and transition to The Orchestra

-Phil Bates remained with the band until January 1999, following which he was replaced by American guitarist and vocalist Parthenon Huxley.
+Phil Bates remained with the band until January 1999, following which he departed to pursue his long-held ambition of studying history academically and was replaced by American guitarist and singer-songwriter Parthenon Huxley.
 Later that year, Huxley co-wrote the song "Over London Skies", based on a set of rough lyrics penned by Bevan.
 Although the finished song made its live debut shortly afterwards, it would not receive an official release until 2001.

 In November 1999 Bevan, having decided to retire upon reaching the age of 55, played his last show with the band at the Sands Hotel in Atlantic City and issued a press release in early 2000 indicating that ELO Part II had split.
 Due to Bev Bevan selling his rights to the ELO name to Jeff Lynne, the band could not continue under the name ELO Part II.

 The remaining members, however, recruited drummer Gordon Townsend and continued as The Orchestra, who continue to tour.